OxideGlassGroupAAU/StatMechGlass/README.md

 ## 4.2 Datafiles

-All data files should consist of data only.
+All data files should consist of numbers only.
 No letters

 ### 4.2.1 Binary oxide glass data